-An interesting pattern started to develop among my classmates.
-Those who had a low opinion of their own worth chose new friends that confirmed it.
-Maybe they didn’t believe they deserved any better.
-Perhaps they were too lazy to look for something better.
-Even worse, if they surrounded themselves with loser friends, they started to look like the winner of the bunch.
+Over the years, I’ve noticed an interesting pattern: people who have a low opinion of their own worth chose friends that confirm it.
+Maybe they don’t believe they deserve any better.
+Perhaps they’re too lazy to look for something better.
+Even worse, if they surround themselves with loser friends, they start to look like the winner of the bunch.

 Not everyone who chooses to stay behind is a loser, so let’s define loser friends.
 They are people who:

 - Only show up when they need you.

 - Have no desire to make their life better.